Sandipnivargi45/Sandipnivargi45/README.md

 👋 Hi, I’m Sandipnivargi
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Software developer
-- 🌱 I’m currently learning for C++
+- 🌱 I’m currently learning for Coding
 - 💞️ I’m looking to collaborate on my gols
 - 📫 How to reach me ...
 - 😄 Pronouns: ...